EnderNight/Pulse/README.md

 A small, mutlipurpose programming language.

-For now, only capable of doing simple addition and substractions.
+For now, only capable of doing simple addition, substractions, multiplications and divisions.

 The main goal of the Pulse syntax is readability and not having a lot of reserved words.